Puerto Rico declares emergency after strongest earthquake in 102 years

 SAN JUAN, Puerto Rico (Reuters) - Puerto Rico Governor Wanda Vazquez declared a state of emergency and activated the National Guard on Tuesday after a series of earthquakes including one of magnitude 6.4 that was the most powerful to strike the Caribbean island in 102 years.

-The temblors killed at least one person, provoked a protective power outage across the entire island and cut off drinking water to 300,000 customers, Vazquez told a news conference, where she also announced the emergency measures.
+The quakes killed at least one person, provoked a protective power outage across the entire island and cut off drinking water to 300,000 customers, Vazquez told a news conference.

-At least 346 people were left homeless, officials said.
+At least 346 people were left homeless, officials said, as homes were flattened, mostly in the south of the island.
+Many damaged buildings sat next to piles of rubble.

-The declaration of emergency will facilitate financial aid for the U.S. territory, and Vazquez said she had already been in contact with the U.S. Federal Emergency Management Agency.
+The declaration of emergency will facilitate federal financial aid for the U.S. territory.
+Vazquez said she had been in contact with the Federal Emergency Management Agency (FEMA).
+Several members of Congress including Florida’s two U.S. senators and Puerto Rico’s non-voting member of the House of Representatives appealed to U.S. President Donald Trump for aid.

+Trump has been briefed on the earthquakes and administration officials were monitoring the impact in coordination with Puerto Rico officials, White House Deputy Press Secretary Judd Deere said in a statement.

 The island has been rocked by a series of quakes - literally hundreds - since Dec.
 28, including 10 of magnitude 4 or greater, the U.S. Geological Survey said.
 A 5.8-magnitude temblor on Monday damaged some homes on the southern coast.